Analysis | Trump’s and Biden’s paths to victory, explained

 Trump sweeps the South

-Let’s say the Democrats’ attempt to storm the South comes up well short -- which Trump badly needs to happen.
+Let’s say the Democrats’ attempt to storm the South comes up well short — which Trump badly needs to happen.
 What if Georgia and Texas stay red?
-And what if Trump also holds on to a couple very tight states that neighbor Georgia and that he won in 2016, Florida and North Carolina?
+And what if Trump also holds on to a couple of very tight states that he won in 2016, Florida and North Carolina?
 (The latter two states are expected to be the early bellwethers, given they count early and mail-in votes ahead of Election Day.)

-Suddenly, we’ve got a potential barn-burner.
+Suddenly, we’ve got a potential barnburner.
 Winning these four states would put Trump on about equal footing with Biden, with the rest of the race decided along the Midwest/Rust Belt region and in the West.

 Trump adds Pennsylvania (plus)